 I do not want, in any way, to compare these three versions,

 but this one, returns the original French reflection of my poem.

 → Poem the mirror ←

-More than any other interpretation I would like that the four little verses at the origin of all of this, do not take second place, because it is them, born of the oldest feelings, which are at the genesis of all on this website.
+More than any other interpretation I would like that the four little verses at the origin of all of this, do not take second place, because it is them, born from the oldest feelings, which are at the genesis of all on this website.

 There are still places in the world where we can meet whistlers, places where people try to preserve this wealth.
-The nearest are in the Pyrenees in Aas, where whistling is even taught in schools, in the Canaries on the Gomera island where it is called Silbo, in Greece on the Euboea island in Antia, in Turkey.
+The nearest are in the Pyrenees in Aas, where whistling is even taught in schools, in the Canaries on la Gomera island where it is called Silbo, in Greece on the Euboea island in Antia, in Turkey.
 In fact whistled languages are practiced everywhere: Amazonia, Papua, Siberia, China, Atlas etc.